WAN Design Requirements

 A New Operational Model

 We are now all moving in the direction of the cloud.
 The requirement is for large data centers that are elastic and scalable.
-The result of these changes, which are influenced by innovations and methodology in the server/application world, is that the network industry is experiencing a new operational model.
+The result of these changes, influenced by innovations and methodology in the server/application world, is that the network industry is experiencing a new operational model.
 Provisioning must be quick, and designers look to automate network configuration more systematically and in a less error-prone programmatic way.
 It is challenging to meet these new requirements with traditional data center designs.

 Changing Traffic Flow

 Traffic flow has changed, and we have a lot of east-to-west traffic.
 Existing data center designs focus on north-to-south flows.
 East-to-west traffic requires changing the architecture from an aggregating-based model to a massive multipathing model.
-Referred to as Clos networks, leaf and spine designs allow building huge networks with reasonably sized equipment, enabling low-latency network design.
+Referred to as Clos networks, leaf and spine designs allow building massive networks with reasonably sized equipment, enabling low-latency network design.

-Example: High-Performance Switch: Cisco Nexus 3000 Series
+Vendor Example: High-Performance Switch: Cisco Nexus 3000 Series

 Featuring switch-on-a-chip (SoC) architecture, the Cisco Nexus 3000 Series switches offer 1 gigabit, 10 gigabit, 40 gigabit, 100 gigabit and 400 gigabit Ethernet capabilities.
 This series of switches provides line-rate Layer 2 and 3 performance and is suitable for ToR architectures.
 Combining high performance and low latency with innovations in performance visibility, automation, and time synchronization, this series of switches has established itself as a leader in high-frequency trading (HFT), high-performance computing (HPC), and big data environments.
 Providing high performance, flexible connectivity, and extensive features, the Cisco Nexus 3000 Series offers 24 to 256 ports.